robcarver17/skipperman/docs/add_cadet_help.md

 ***
 ***

-On clicking add sailor you will be presented with the screen above.
+On clicking `Add sailor` you will be presented with the screen above.
 Fill in the relevant details.
 If you don't know their date of birth, just leave it as 1st January 1970 (the default).
 This, and other details, can be edited later.
 The last dropdown is for membership status, choose from the following:

 - Member.
 Definitely a member of the club.
 - Lapsed.
-This is a sailor that used to be a member,
+This is a sailor that used to be a member, but is no longer.
 - None member.
 Has never been a member.
 Used for visiting sailors.
 - Unconfirmed member.
 Not sure if a member or not.
 Their status can be confirmed [when a membership list is imported](import_membership_list_help.md)